SolaceProducts/terraform-solacebroker-service/README.md

 Terraform module that encapsulates a [message VPN](https://docs.solace.com/Features/VPN/Managing-Message-VPNs.htm) including client and ACL profiles, resource limits and service on the [Solace PubSub+ Event Broker](https://solace.com/products/event-broker/).

 The basic use case is to create a new message VPN with a permissive `default` ACL and client profile, ready for messaging.
-Optionally, an additional fully configurable ACL profile and a client profile can be defined.
+Optionally, an additional fully customizable ACL profile and a client profile can be defined.
 The module also adds advanced client certificate authentication and OAuth authentication configuration support.

 Note: the `default` client username that is automatically created with the new VPN is disabled.
 It is recommended to use the [Client Module](https://registry.terraform.io/modules/SolceProducts/client/solacebroker/latest) to setup a client username if required.
 Also, services that require message VPN specific ports, including REST, MQTT etc. are disabled by default and need to be enabled/configured through optional variables.